Adhithiee/Adhithiee/README.md

 ---

 ## 🚀 About Me
-I am a **Computer Science student specializing in AI/ML**, with a strong focus on **Data Analytics and Visualization**.
+Dedicated Computer Science student specializing in AI/ML with a strong focus on Data Analytics.
-I enjoy transforming data into insights and building meaningful tech solutions that create social impact.

-- 🔍 Interested in **AI, ML, Data Science & Analytics**
-- 🎤 Experienced in **public speaking, leadership & professional communication**
+Eager to apply theoretical knowledge and practical experience in AI/ML, data analysis and visualization.

+**
 ---

 ## 🛠️ Technical Skills